Kerala football team

-The Kerala football team (Malayalam: കേരള കാൽപന്തുകളി ഗണം) is an Indian state level football team representing Kerala in Indian state football competitions including the Santosh Trophy.
-They have appeared in the Santosh Trophy finals 15 times, and have won the trophy 7 times.
+The Kerala football team (Malayalam: കേരള കാൽപന്തുകളി ഗണം), formerly known as Travancore-Cochin football team, is an Indian state level semi-professional football team representing Kerala in Indian state football competitions including the Santosh Trophy and National Games of India.

+The team appeared in the Santosh Trophy finals 15 times, and have won the trophy 7 times.
 Kerala last won the Santhosh Trophy in 2022 by defeating Bengal in the final on 2 May at the Payyanadu Stadium in Malappuram.
 The Kerala team was captained by Jijo Joseph under head coach Bino George, being unbeaten during the tournament.